Parent, Infant, & Early Childhood Mental Health

 From birth to age 5, a child’s brain develops more than at any other time in life, and more rapidly.
 The quality of the parent-child relationship is a significant factor in predicting a child's development and well-being.
 Relationships with warm, responsive, and consistent adults are essential to a child’s healthy development and predict long-term outcomes.

 Everyone has an opinion on what you should do with your baby-how you should hold them, feed them, what to do with their sleep.
 It can be overwhelming!
-Many internet sleep consultants do not have credentials.
-Here at Settled & Soothed, I bring the most up-to-date infant and toddler sleep research (including my own), my systemic and therapeutic training, my knowledge about lactation, and an understanding that every family has their own values when it comes to parenting.
+Here at Settled & Soothed, I bring the most up-to-date infant and toddler sleep research (including my own), my systemic and therapeutic training, my infant and early childhood mental health training, my credentials as a lactation counselor, and an understanding that every family has their own values when it comes to parenting.